MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 - Faster design studio experiences.
 - Website configurations can be contained in solutions to provide smoother Application Lifecyle Management (ALM) experiences.
 - Updates of Power Pages enhancements and bug fixes are improved.

-The enhanced data model is a combination of system tables, nonconfiguration tables, and virtual tables.

 ## Determine whether your site is using the standard or enhanced data model